-■NOTE: If the screen or gasket is damaged in any way, it must be replaced.
+■NOTE: If the screen is damaged in any way, it must be replaced.

-3. Install the spark arrester assembly and gasket and secure with the cap screws.
-Tighten the cap screws to 72 in.-lb.
+3. Install the spark arrester assembly and secure with the cap screw.
+Tighten the cap screw to 6 ft-lb.

 Engine/Transmission Oil - Filter

 OIL - FILTER

 Change the engine oil and oil filter at the scheduled intervals.
 The engine should always be warm when the oil is changed so the oil will drain easily and completely.